 Markit IOS Total Return Swaps.
-The Company also enters into total return swaps (agreements whereby the Company receives or makes payments based on the total return of an underlying instrument or index, such as the Markit IOS Index, in exchange for fixed or floating rate interest payments) to help mitigate the potential impact of larger increases or decreases in interest rates on the performance of our investment portfolio (referred to as "convexity risk").
+The Company may use total return swaps (agreements whereby the Company receives or makes payments based on the total return of an underlying instrument or index, such as the Markit IOS Index, in exchange for fixed or floating rate interest payments) independently, or in conjunction with other derivative and non-derivative instruments, in order to mitigate risks associated with the Company's investment portfolio.
+The Company enters into total return swaps to help mitigate the potential impact of larger increases or decreases in interest rates on the performance of our investment portfolio (referred to as "convexity risk").
 Total return swaps based on the Markit IOS Index are intended to synthetically replicate the performance of interest-only securities.
-The Company had the following total return swap agreements in place at December 31, 2015 and December 31, 2014:
+The Company had the following total return swap agreements in place at December 31, 2016 and December 31, 2015: